-Automatic Door Specialists has posted numerous blogs about the importance of regular homeowner inspections.
+ADS Automatic Door Specialists has posted numerous blogs about the importance of regular homeowner inspections.
 We deal daily with garage door problems, sometimes in an emergency mode, that might have been averted with some simple attention and basic knowledge of what to look for – a safety checklist of potential problems to identify and take care of to keep your garage door functioning reliably and safely.

 Check Point One: Make Sure Your Garage Door Isn’t Blindfolded

-Yes, garage doors have eyes – the two photo eyes aligned across the bottom, each sending an electronic beam that is read on the other side.
-If the beam is interrupted, a signal is sent to the opener to immediately halt and reverse a door’s descent, averting damage or injury to whatever, or whomever, caused the disrupted signal.
+Yes, garage doors have eyes – the two photo eyes are aligned across the bottom, each sending an electronic beam that is read on the other side.
+If the beam is interrupted, a signal is sent to the opener to immediately halt and reverse a door’s descent, averting damage or injury to whatever, or whomever caused the disrupted signal.
 Before this feature was mandated by law, there were numerous instances of fatal accidents involving garage door closures, most involving young children.
 But this life-guarding technology is dependent on regular human inspection to work the way it needs to.

-Check Point Two: Please Release Me…
+Checkpoint Two: Please Release Me…

 If you’ve never used the red plastic knob attached to the red cord dangling for the center of the opener tracks, or don’t even know what it is there for, read this next part carefully.
-It’s the garage door emergency release, and there may come a day when you are very relieved you knew what to do with it.
+It’s the garage door emergency release, and there may come a day when you are very relieved you know what to do with it.
 All automatic garage doors (“automatic” refers to the electronic mechanisms for opening and closing the door) will have this feature.
 It is a simple, manually operated backup device for closing or opening the garage door by hand if the opener fails or the power goes off.
 Take a couple of minutes to familiarize yourself with the emergency release and test it out.
 When you’ve done this once or twice, you will have the confidence to take control of your door when you need to.
-Testing it also confirms it is in good working order; if it doesn’t release and operate easily, you may need an ADS specialist to take a look.
+Testing it also confirms it is in good working order; if it doesn’t release and operate easily, you may need a ADS Automatic Door Specialists specialist to take a look.
 Don’t put this off – there is a reason it is called an “emergency” release.

 A couple of other points concerning the emergency release.
 First, there are times when you should NOT use it; most pointedly, when the torsion springs required for the safe operation of the door break or otherwise fail.
 The door could come crashing down if you pull that red cord, causing damage or injury.